containerize-com/Products/en/project-management/redmine/installation.md

 #### Installation using Github

 First make sure you have installed all the dependencies.
-Clone the latest Redmine repository into document root folder:
+Clone the latest Redmine pms project management system repository into document root folder:

     git clone https://github.com/redmine/redmine